RDXFGXY1/NullStudio/README.md

 This repository contains the source code, documentation, and resources for our two main bots:

+- **Null-AI:** An intelligent AI-powered assistant for Discord servers.
+Supports real-time, contextual responses via `-ai [your query]`, creates temporary topic-based channels that auto-clean after 10 minutes of inactivity, and provides focused, organized discussions with easy server integration.

 * **Null Tracker:** A powerful monitoring bot designed to keep track of server activities, including member joins, message logs, moderation actions, and more — helping admins maintain a healthy and secure server environment.

 * **NullFrequance:** A music bot focused on delivering high-quality audio streaming and interactive commands to enhance your server’s entertainment experience.